Ebarashi/Ex_1/README.md

 # Offline algorithm
-first We'll find the max_path the longest call(path=abs(dest-src)). then we will calculate a range (max_path\the building num of elevs) so we will have some measurement for "knowing when a call is over", then we will go trough the building elevs and assigen for each one of them a diffrent range of opration.(optimal:the fastet gets the longest and so on) and now we could work on each call and assign it to the best elev by considring the call path.
+first We'll find the max_path the longest call(path=abs(dest-src)). then we will calculate a range (max_path\the building num of elevs) so we will have some measurement for "knowing when a call is over", then we will go trough the building elevs and assigen for each one of them a diffrent range of operation. and now we could work on each call and assign it to the best elev by considring the call path.

 # 3 uml diagram